cchaudhari295/SampleTestAutomationFramework/README.md

 This is a sample file.
-This is another file to check conflicts.
-Changes are not present in local repo.
+Check conflicts.